theyaxh/luna-desktop-virtual-assistant/README.md

 - Taking screenshots
 - Giving system info
-- Increasing, Decreasing, and mute/unmute the system volume
+- Increasing, Decreasing, and mute/unmute the system volume To learn more about the features and command check 'commands.md' file

 ## How to Install
 1. Clone this repository